-Lower payments also allow you to choose how and where you put your money.
-If you want, you can certainly put extra money toward your mortgage each month, more or less mirroring a standard “fully amortizing” payment.
-Or, you can invest the money in something else (like a business or other financial goals)—you get to choose.
-Most house flipping loans are interest-only in order to maximize the amount of money going toward improvements.
+Lower payments provide more flexibility for how and where you put your money.
+If you want, you can certainly put extra money toward your mortgage each month, which allows you to mirror a standard “fully amortizing” payment.

 Keep Costs Low

 Sometimes an interest-only payment is the only payment you can afford.
 You might choose an inexpensive property but still come up short on monthly funds.
-Interest-only loans give you an alternative to paying rent—but you can’t ignore the risks (see below).
+Interest-only loans give you an alternative to paying rent, which can also be expensive and uncertain.

-For example, interest-only could make sense when you have irregular income.
-Perhaps you earn variable bonuses or commissions instead of a steady monthly paycheck.
-It could work to keep your monthly obligations low and make large lump-sum payments to reduce your principal when you have extra funds.
-Of course, you have to actually follow through on that plan.
+When you have irregular income due to variable bonuses or commissions instead of a steady monthly paycheck, an interest-only loan can be a good way to manage expenses.
+You can keep your monthly obligations low and make large lump-sum payments to reduce your principal when you have extra funds.

 You can also customize your amortization schedule with an interest-only loan.
-In many cases, your additional payment against principal result in a lower required payment in following months (because the principal amount that you’re paying interest on decreases).
-Check with your lender, as some loans won’t adjust the payment (or the payment doesn’t change immediately).
+In many cases, your additional payment against the principal results in a lower required payment in the following months because the principal amount that you’re paying interest on decreases.

 You don’t build equity in your home with an interest-only mortgage.
-You can build equity if you make extra payments, but the loan does not encourage that by design.
-You’ll have a harder time using home equity loans in the future if you ever need cash for upgrades.
+You can build equity if you make extra payments, but the loan is not designed to encourage early payments.

 Paying down your loan balance is helpful for numerous reasons.
 One of them is reducing your risk when it comes time to sell.
 If your home loses value after you buy, it’s possible that you’ll owe more on the home than you can sell it for (known as being upside-down or underwater).
 If that happens, you’ll have to write a large check just to sell your home.